Kudoz

 Impact stories

 During prototyping, we used multiple evaluation methods, including Realist Evaluation.
-We collected ‘impact stories’ about actual changes observed related to the desired outcomes of our Theory of Change.
+We collected ‘impact stories’ about observed changes related tooutcomes of our Theory of Change.

-These were captured by the person themselves, or someone in their surrounding, like family or a support worker.
+These were captured by people themselves, family or a support worker.
 We had a regular ritual to discuss these stories to for sensemaking and to collectively refine our Theory of Change.

 Better growth

-Convinced of the impact, we built systems to support growth of Kudoz: a mobile app; back-end systems; new roles and training materials, metrics; and we tested procurement processes and policies.
+Convinced of the impact, we built systems to support Kudoz: a mobile app, a catalogue; new roles and training materials, metrics.

 Alongside this, we ran Kudoz with a larger group of users and beta-tested different kinds of business models.